isb-cgc/readthedocs/docs/source/sections/webapp/Overview.rst

 - Log into ISB-CGC via your Google account
 - Create an ISB-CGC account using your email address

 **The two ways to log in are not completely equivalent.
-If you plan to perform any functions that require Google authentication, such as accessing controlled data in cloud buckets or exporting cohorts to BigQuery, then you’ll need to use the first route, and log into ISB-CGC via your Google account.**
+If you plan to perform any functions that require Google authentication, such as exporting cohorts to BigQuery, then you’ll need to use the first route, and log into ISB-CGC via your Google account.**

 To access the ISB-CGC Web App, first log in by clicking on the "Sign In" link in the upper right of the ISB-CGC home page.